 Stress Incontinence Treatment Testimonials

 See what patients are saying about their experience with stress incontinence treatment.
 If you suspect that you may be experiencing symptoms of Stress Urinary Incontinence, contact Dr. Apostolis at (330) 953-3414 today!
 Dr. Apostolis is a double board-certified UroGynecologist with extensive experience diagnosing and treating patients for urinary incontinence.
-Call our office in Youngstown or Akron today!
+Call our urogynecology clinic in Youngstown or Akron today!

 Patient Stories: Bladder Leakage

 If so many women are dealing with incontinence, why have you never heard women talk about it?
 Many women feel embarrassed, think it’s just a normal part of aging or believe they can cope with it on their own.
 Whatever the reason, it’s just not something most women talk about with their friends, family or physicians.
 We’ve spoken with women who have suffered with, and taken steps to control incontinence.
 Read the stories of real women who suffered from stress urinary incontinence and had surgery to take control of their condition.

 “I have a new lease on life; from living in fear to normal!”